What is Taekwondo?

 2. To achieve physical fitness through positive

 3. To improve mental discipline and emotional

 5. To develop a sense of responsibility for one's

 self and others.

 Taekwondo is primarily a kicking art, often with a greater emphasis on the sport aspect of the art.
-Taekwondo stylists tend to fight at an extended range, and keep opponents away with their feet.
-It is a hard/soft external, fairly linear style and is known for being very powerful.
-There is a lot of competition work in many dojangs.
-Training tends to emphasize sparring, but also has poomsaes (forms), and basics are important as well.
+Taekwondo student athletes tend to spar at extended ranges, and keep opponents away with their feet.
+Taekwondo is a fairly linear style and is known for being very powerful.
+Training emphasizes sparring, classmate drills, but also has poomsaes (forms).

-Please check the other pages on this website that describe the different Taekwondo classes in detail.
+Please check the program pages on this website that describe the different Taekwondo classes in detail.